th7mo/th7mo.com/linux-workflow.md

 The [Helix](https://helix-editor.com/) text editor is pretty new, but is one of the few text editors that just works out of the box.
 File navigation, syntax highlighting and LSP support are built-in, and almost nobody their configuration file is longer than 30 lines.

+## Applications

+Prefer applications available in the Debian repository over anything else.
+When the Debian repository does not have a specific application, a [flatpak](/flatpak.md) packaged application is a good alternative.